 - Non-Executive directors - Description of fee structures and payments made.

-We will be recognising the top 3 nominated organisations (through third, second and first place) and celebrating the success of those who are building tomorrow’s total reward practices today.
+We will be recognising the top 3 organisations and look forward to celebrating the success of those who are building tomorrow’s total reward practices today.